turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 1. A query that uses `SELECT some_table.*` in its execution
 2. A query that uses a `WHERE` clause in its execution
 3. A query that uses an `ORDER BY ` clause in its execution

+#### 4. `explain`

+Viewing the raw SQL for a query can be a good place to start debugging it, but there's actually more to a query than just a string of SQL statements.

+Under the hood, the database is responsible for reading strings of SQL statements and fetching the requested data from its storage.

+It does this by generating a "query plan" -- a type of algorithm describing the steps needed to find a given piece of data.

+This can also be a useful piece of information to have when troubleshooting queries, and fortunately ActiveRecord makes it available to us via the `.explain` method.

+__Demo: instructor demonstrates using explain on a few basic queries__

 ### Recap